1. Home

 Share this post.
 Share the Journey!

-Feel the love with these 5 neutral Valentine’s Day decor ideas!
+Feel the love with these 5 minimal and neutral Valentine’s Day decor ideas!

 When it comes to Valentine decor, the bright reds and pinks aren’t really my cup of tea.
 I appreciate pale pinks and whites much more when it comes to this specific holiday.
-Those colors not only feel much more calm but are also easier to incorporate with winter decor.
-The ideas that I’m sharing today come from myself as well as three other amazing bloggers.
-Follow along as I show you 5 neutral Valentine’s Day decor ideas that you can infuse into your home!
+Those colors not only feel much more calm but are also easier to incorporate with Winter decor.
+Follow along as I show you 5 minimal and neutral Valentine’s Day decor ideas that you can infuse into your home!

 wooden hearts in a milk glass base for Valentines Day